 \section{Abstract}

+We investigate quantisations of line bundles $\sL$ on derived Lagrangians $X$ over $0$-shifted symplectic derived Artin $N$-stacks $Y$.
+In our derived setting, a deformation quantisation consists of a curved $A_{\infty}$ deformation of the structure sheaf $\sO_{Y}$, equipped with a curved $A_{\infty}$ morphism to the ring of differential operators on $\sL$; for line bundles on smooth Lagrangian subvarieties of smooth symplectic algebraic varieties, this simplifies to deforming $(\sL, \sO_{Y})$ to a DQ module over a DQ algebroid.

-Given a $0$-shifted symplectic structure on a derived Artin $N$-stack $Y$, we investigate quantisations of line bundles $\sL$ on derived Lagrangians $X$.
-These take the form of curved $A_{\infty}$ deformations of $\sO_{Y}$ mapping to the ring of differential operators on $\sL$.
-For each choice of formality isomorphism, we construct a map from the space of non-degenerate quantisations to power series in the de Rham cohomology cone.
-When $\sL$ is a square root of the dualising line bundle, this gives an equivalence between even power series and involutive quantisations, ensuring that the latter always exist, and giving rise to a likely candidate for the Fukaya category of algebraic Lagrangians envisaged by Behrend and Fantechi.
-We sketch a generalisation to Lagrangians on higher $n$-shifted structures.
+For each choice of formality isomorphism between the $E_2$ and $P_2$ operads, we construct a map from the space of non-degenerate quantisations to power series with coefficients in relative cohomology groups of the respective de Rham complexes.
+When $\sL$ is a square root of the dualising line bundle, this leads to an equivalence between even power series and certain anti-involutive quantisations, ensuring that the deformation quantisations always exist for such line bundles.
+This gives rise to a dg category of algebraic Lagrangians, an algebraic Fukaya category of the form envisaged by Behrend and Fantechi.
+We also sketch a generalisation of these quantisation results to Lagrangians on higher $n$-shifted symplectic derived stacks.